 The clinical laboratory business is intensely competitive both in terms of price and service.
-Pricing of laboratory testing services is one of the significant factors often used by health care providers and third-party payers in selecting a laboratory.
+Pricing of laboratory testing services is one of the most significant factors often used by health care providers and third-party payers in selecting a laboratory.
 As a result of the clinical laboratory industry undergoing significant consolidation, larger clinical laboratory providers are able to increase cost efficiencies afforded by large-scale automated testing.
 This consolidation results in greater price competition.
 The Company may be unable to increase cost efficiencies sufficiently, if at all, and as a result, its net earnings and cash flows could be negatively impacted by such price competition.
+The Company may also face increased competition from companies that do not comply with existing laws or regulations or otherwise disregard compliance standards in the industry.
+Additionally, the Company may also face changes in fee schedules, competitive bidding for laboratory services or other actions or pressures reducing payment schedules as a result of increased or additional competition.